STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 It will send `1.picture` in `./test` to AWS Lambda and get bounding box back.

-The first invocation have a non-ignorable cold-start overhead, just wait for a while.
+The first invocation has a non-ignorable cold-start overhead, just wait for a while.

 ## Set up profiling models